-Volunteers are an integral part of the mission of the school.
-School volunteers will be required to submit an application and pass a criminal background check prior to volunteering.
-Volunteers must check-in at the front office and wear an ID badge the entire time they are on campus.
+Volunteers are an integral part of the school's mission.
+Prior to volunteering, school volunteers must apply and pass a criminal background check.
+Volunteers must also check in at the front office and wear an ID badge the entire time they are on campus.
+Volunteers must stay in the area necessary for the stated purpose of their visit, and always wear an ID sticker while on campus.